akosba/xjsnark/README.md

 ### Debugging Circuits

 To trace the intermediate values of xJsnark variables/expressions, you could use the log instruction ``log(<expression>, "message")``.
 To view the values of the logged expressions, ``Config.debugVerbose`` will need to be enabled in the main method.
+(To import the Config class when it is not visible, you could use using ctrl+r, while checking the non-project module box).

 ### Generating circuits on a different platform